m1221/BigScreenGames/classmate-feud/README.md

 1. Get audio files
     - If you don't have such audio files, you can browse through opengameart.org and download some for free.
-1. Create the `classmate-feud/audio/` directory and move the audio files there.
+1. Move your audio files to the `/classmate-feud/audio/` directory
 1. Rename the files
-    - Open `classmate-feud/setup.js` with a text editor and look at line 11.
+    - Open `/classmate-feud/setup.js` with a text editor and look at line 11.
     - You should see something like this:
         ```
         let clickSound = new Audio('./audio/click.wav');